Benguela Benguela, Angola Travel Guide

 Limited certified eco-friendly accommodations exist.
 Research properties for their eco-friendly practices.

-Choose tour operators committed to sustainability and local benefit.
+Choose tour operators focused on being sustainable and local benefit.

 Minimize waste.
 Carry a reusable water bottle and shopping bag.